What's new in Azure Migrate

 - General Availability: Migrate Windows and Linux Hyper-V virtual machines with large data disks (up to 32 TB in size).

-- Azure Migrate is now supported in Azure China.
+- Azure Migrate is now supported in Microsoft Azure operated by 21Vianet.
 Learn more.

 - Public preview of at-scale, software inventory, and agentless dependency analysis for Hyper-V virtual machines and bare metal servers or servers running on other clouds like AWS, GCP etc.